fscali2/my-first-github-repository/README.md

 # my-first-github-repository

 Here is my first github repository.
-Now I add something locally in an existing line
+Now I add something locally in an existing line.
+Now I modify again locally this line.

 This line was modified manually during conflicts resolution.
 This line was modified manually in remote branch.